 Hi, I'm Victoria.

-I hold a Master’s degree in Social Work from Columbia University and a Bachelor’s degree in Psychology with a minor in Statistics from CUNY Hunter.
+I hold a Master’s degree in Social Work from Columbia University, a Bachelor’s degree in Psychology with a minor in Statistics from CUNY Hunter and I am a Licensed Master Social Worker.

 A few words about me